Create REST API in WordPress (With Examples)

 How to Register Custom REST API Endpoints in WordPress

-• Add an action for rest_api_init providing the function to register API endpoints.
+• Add an action for rest_api_init, providing the function to register API endpoints.

 • Add the request methods allowed for this specific endpoint.